arangodb/python-arango/docs/aql.rst

     # Clear the AQL query cache
     db.aql.cache.clear()

-Refer to the :ref:`AQLQueryCache` class for more details.
+Refer to :ref:`AQLQueryCache` class for more details.